Trewaters/SifuTrewaters/practice/signIn.md

+- 11/28/2017 Tuesday post.
+Bitcoin hit $10,000 per coin.
+Wow.
+I bought at $1,500 per coin.
+Amazing.
+This week Big Bang Theory will have an episode featuring Bitcoin.
+That shows how mainstream this is becoming. [ Day 4 of 30 ]
 - 11/27/2017 Woke up to my alarm at the new time.
 I always start off strong.
 Let's see what happens after 13 days or so.
 Will the changes I made be enough.
 Today is Monday of a long week.
-I will be working overtime while my co-workers are in training. [ Day 3 of 30 ]
+I will be working overtime while my co-workers are in training. [ Day 3 of 30]
 - 11/26/2017 Long day.
 Finishing the day with a post for my White Belt.
 Today I dropped my daughter off at school.
 I love her and it is great seeing her fulfill her dreams.
 I wish I had started the day with a post.
 But I am happy that I posted today and didn't miss my it. [ Day 2 of 30 ]
 - 11/25/2017 Today is our BJD meetup.
 I am excited.
 There are 11 people signed up.
 By the laws of meetup averages that means 3+ will be there.
 I will handout some of the first BJD stickers. [ Day 1 of 30 ]
 ---